Understanding the Subjective Goldilocks Formula in Communication and Relationships

 Why “Too Much” and “Too Little” Are Learned Experiences

-• “Too much” often signals an experience that once arrived without safety, choice, or attunement.
+“Too much” often signals an experience that once arrived without safety, choice, or attunement.

 Subjective Thresholds, Not Universal Standards

-Each individual carries two learned thresholds:
+Every individual carries two learned thresholds:

-• Lower Threshold: below which an experience registers as absence, neglect, or rejection.
+Lower Threshold: Below which an experience registers as absence, neglect, or rejection.

-• Upper Threshold: above which an experience registers as intrusion, engulfment, or threat.
+Upper Threshold: Above which an experience registers as intrusion, engulfment, or threat.

 The Subjective Goldilocks Formula (Conceptual Model)